 - Other Features

-Apple announced the first update to its ultra-thin 12-inch Retina MacBook line on April 19, 2016, introducing faster processors, better graphics, improved battery life, and a new Rose Gold color option for the machine.
+Apple announced the first update to its ultra-thin 12-inch Retina MacBook on April 19, 2016, introducing machines with faster processors, better graphics, improved battery life, and a new Rose Gold color option.

 Measuring in at 13.1mm thick, the MacBook is 24 percent thinner than the MacBook Air, and it weighs just two pounds, lighter than both the 2.38 pound 11-inch MacBook Air and the 2.96 pound 13-inch MacBook Air.
 It has a 12-inch Retina display with a resolution of 2304 x 1440.